-Physical Therapy (Doctor of Physical Therapy)Offered by: Physical Therapy
+Physical Therapy (Doctor of Physical Therapy)Offered by: Department of Physical Therapy

-As the demand for highly qualified physical therapist increases, the DPT program at SRU is preparing the next generation of leaders in the field.
-According to the bureau of labor statistics, nationwide employment of Physical Therapists is projected to grow 36 percent between 2012 and 2022.
+As the demand for highly qualified physical therapists increases, the DPT program at SRU is preparing the next generation of leaders in the field.
+According to the bureau of labor statistics, nationwide employment of Physical Therapists is projected to grow 17 percent between 2021 and 2031, much faster than the average for all occupations.
 The Doctor of Physical Therapy (DPT) at SRU is a professional doctorate degree program designed to prepare graduates for clinical practice in physical therapy.
-Graduates from the SRU DPT program enjoy many opportunities for employment, as job growth in Pennsylvania is expected to increase by 25 percent by 2022.
+Graduates from the SRU DPT program enjoy many opportunities for employment in a variety of settings, with 100% employment rates in recent years.

-The Graduate School of Physical Therapy at SRU integrates basic science with clinical practice.
+The Doctor of Physical Therapy Program at SRU integrates basic science with clinical practice.
 A key advantage of this program for students is the variety of available clinical sites and length of time spent in clinical rotations through four different clinical experiences.
-Students also have the opportunity to pursue special interests related to physical therapy in Professional Exploration.
+Students also have the opportunity to pursue special interests related to physical therapy in professional exploration.
 These courses are designed to provide additional experience in a clinical specialty area, research, teaching, administration, and service.

 There are two options for pursuing a Doctor of Physical Therapy degree at SRU:

 - Pre-Physical Therapy SRU 3+3 - 3 Undergraduate years + 3 Graduate years (for SRU undergraduates only)

 SRU's Doctor of Physical Therapy offers the following: